 Come explore this south St. Louis jewel and see why Holly Hills has been named Best Place to Live by the Riverfront Times!

 Related: A Brief History of Holly Hills

-Show your neighborhood pride with this super cute Holly Hills Women’s T-Shirt.
+Show your neighborhood pride with this super cool Holly Hills Men’s T-Shirt.

 Don’t wait, they’re going fast and the price is right at only $15!Great Gift Idea!